Tag SNP: Application

-GWAS
+Genome-wide association studies

 Almost every trait has both genetic and environmental influence.
 Heritability is the proportion of phenotypic variance that is inherited from our ancestors.
 Association studies are used to determine the genetic influence on phenotypic presentation.
 Although mostly used for mapping diseases to genomic areas, they can also be used to map heritability of any phenotype like height, eye color etc.

-Genome-wide association studies (GWAS) use single-nucleotide polymorphisms (SNPs) to identify genetic associations with clinical conditions and phenotypic traits.
+Genome-wide association studies (GWAS) use single-nucleotide polymorphisms (SNP) to identify genetic associations with clinical conditions and phenotypic traits.
 They are hypothesis free and use a whole-genome approach to investigate traits by comparing a large group of individuals that express a phenotype with a large group of people that don't.
 The ultimate goal of GWAS is to determine genetic risk factors that can be used to make predictions about who is at risk for a disease, what are the biological underpinnings of disease susceptibility and creating new prevention and treatment strategies.
 The National Human Genome Research Institute and the European Bioinformatics Institute publishes the GWAS Catalog, a catalog of published genome-wide association studies that highlights statistically significant associations between hundreds of SNPs with a broad range of phenotypes.